digiltd/oh-rtd-test/How-To-Contribute.md

 Once your code is ready and accepted (see code style section below), it is then easy for the project owners to pull your changesets into the official repository - all you have to do is to [create a pull request](https://help.github.com/articles/creating-a-pull-request).

+**Please note:** Your pull request should contain only one single commit before merging.
+You can achieve that by [squashing your commits into one](https://github.com/ginatrapani/todo.txt-android/wiki/Squash-All-Commits-Related-to-a-Single-Issue-into-a-Single-Commit).

 ## Licensing

 As openHAB is licensed under the Eclipse Public License (EPL), your code should include the [standard openHAB license headers](https://github.com/openhab/openhab/blob/master/src/etc/header.txt) as well.
 To automatically add it to your code, you can run `mvn license:format`.